informatics-isi-edu/ermrestjs/doc/api.md

 ##### entity.get(filter, limit, columns, sortby) ⇒ <code>Promise</code>
 get table rows with option filter, row limit and selected columns (in this order).

-In order to use before & after on a rowset, limit must be speficied, output columns and sortby needs to have columns of a key
+In order to use before & after on a rows, limit must be speficied, output columns and sortby needs to have columns of a key

 **Kind**: instance method of <code>[Entity](#ERMrest.Table.Entity)</code>